vitamin-c-vs-niacinamide-which-is-best-for-skin

 When incorporating these actives, consider strength and formulation:

 • Vitamin C: Aim for 5–20% L-ascorbic acid for measurable results.
-The same studies show that higher concentrations (up to 20%) have a greater effect, but also a higher irritation risk.
+The same studies show that higher concentrations (up to 20%) have a greater effect but also a higher risk of irritation.

 Use ascorbic acid-based serums in the AM only (with sunscreen).
 Avoid sunlight and air exposure – many serums come in opaque or airless pumps.

-If you have sensitive skin, try a lower concentration (10%) or a stable derivative (like sodium ascorbyl phosphate) to reduce sting.
+If you have sensitive skin, try a lower concentration (10%) or a stable derivative (such as sodium ascorbyl phosphate) to reduce stinging.

 Brands like SkinCeuticals, Drunk Elephant C-Firma, and La Roche-Posay Pure Vitamin C10 are well-regarded.

 • Niacinamide: Products usually contain 2–10% niacinamide.
 Research suggests 2–5% is effective for most benefits.
 The Ordinary’s Niacinamide 10% + Zinc is a cult favorite (though 10% can irritate some if over-applied).
 If you see redness or purging, dial back frequency.
-Niacinamide is safe to use morning or night (it plays well with most other ingredients, even retinoids and acids).
+Niacinamide is safe to use in the morning or at night (it pairs well with most other ingredients, including retinoids and acids).

 Product Recommendations